 Most health insurance plans will partially or fully cover the cost of bath salts addiction treatment.
 It is essential to ensure that treatment at a particular rehabilitation center is covered under the specific insurance plan.

 Plans purchased under the Affordable Care Act cover from 60% to 90% of the cost of treatment.
 Under the Affordable Care Act, insurance companies cannot penalize individuals for having a preexisting condition, including substance use disorders.
-Find out whether your insurance plan is accepted at The Recovery Village.
+Find out whether your insurance plan is accepted at The Recovery Village Palm Beach at Baptist Health.

-The Recovery Village can help individuals overcome substance use disorders and co-occurring mental health issues.
+The Recovery Village Palm Beach at Baptist Health can help individuals overcome substance use disorders and co-occurring mental health issues.
 Contact us today to learn more about the treatment options available to you or someone you care about.

 National Institute of Drug Abuse.
 “Synthetic Cathinones.”
 February 2018.
 Accessed July 28, 2019.